Click on this picture for a printable colour board game to go with the story! And click here for a colouring-in sheet of the same game.

 The story of "One Little Goat" is based on a traditional song that dates back at least to the 17th century, sung and enjoyed all over the world (especially by children!) at the end of the Jewish Passover meal.
 The song is from the point of view of a child whose father buys a little goat for two pennies - and then.... well!
 The things that happen!
 Below you can see Ursula reading the story herself.

-It's a kind of chain tale, a way of storytelling found in cultures all around the world.
+"One Little Goat" is a chain tale, a traditional way of storytelling that is found in many different cultures, where one strange thing leads to another.
 I bet you know this chain song, about the Old Lady and the Fly.

 So what is the meaning of this strange story that starts with the little goat?
 There are plenty of theories about it, but perhaps the reason people love it so much is because we don't really know what it means at all.

-But on a lighter note, the English writer Wolf Mankowitz wrote a novel "A Kid for Two Farthings" inspired by the Had Gadya.
+But on a lighter note, the English writerWolf Mankowitzwrote a novel "A Kid for Two Farthings" inspired by the Had Gadya.
 It is set in modern London, about a little boy and his pet goat, which he thinks is a magical unicorn.
 It was made into a film in 1955.